-I believe God has given me a prophetic word about a shift of power that is coming soon the United States.
+I believe God has given me a prophetic word about a shift of power that is coming soon to the United States.
 This power shift has grave implications for politics and for the Church.
 While I’m not making any predictions about the upcoming presidential election, I do believe that if we don’t adjust, the Church’s cultural influence in this nation will be greatly diminished.
 I think the Biblical paradigm for the Church’s cultural engagement in this next season are found in the prophetic ministries of Jeremiah and Daniel.

 The Prophetic Message of Jeremiah

 The prophet, Jeremiah spent his whole ministry telling the nations of Israel and Judah what they didn’t want to hear: that God was going to hand them over to the idol-worshipping Babylonians.
 This message did not make Jeremiah the most popular guy.
 He faced slander, persecution, imprisonment, and threats of death for his prophetic witness to God’s people.

 King Zedekiah, aware of Jeremiah’s prophetic voice, asked to meet Jeremiah in secret.
 He asked Jeremiah what the word of the Lord was for Jerusalem.
 This was Jeremiah’s prophetic word:

 This is what the Lord God Almighty, the God of Israel, says: ‘If you surrender to the officers of the king of Babylon, your life will be spared and this city will not be burned down; you and your family will live.18 But if you will not surrender to the officers of the king of Babylon, this city will be given into the hands of the Babylonians and they will burn it down; you yourself will not escape from them.Jeremiah 38:16-18 (NIV)

 Jeremiah’s constant prophetic warnings to Judah and Israel was that a power shift was coming and rather than fight the shift of power, it was time to work for the good of those who sought to enslave them.